Home Alone (1990)

 referenced by Bruce

-Serendipity: "the only one of the top 20 highest grossing films" that she did not inspire
+Serendipity claims that this is the only one of the top 20 highest grossing films of all time for which she was not responsible.

 Pearl: I didn't mean to leave you home alone (emulates Maculey Caulkin's scream face).